 Brian Laundrie and Gabby Petito Were Sighted Before Her Disappearance

 On August 27, an eyewitness claims Laundrie was “fighting with the hostess” and was kicked out of a Jackson, Wyoming, restaurant, Merry Piglets.
 The event occurred two weeks before Petito was reported missing.
 The witness, Nina Celie, described it as a “blowout of a situation” between Laundrie and Petito and that she and her boyfriend had spoken with authorities.

 The woman claims following the incident, Petito was outside “crying” while Laundrie “walked back in four more times to talk to the manager and to tell the hostess off.”
 She described Laundrie’s behavior as “angry” and “relentless.”
 Celie said that Petito had reentered the restaurant and “just apologized.”

-An Arrest Warrant Was Issued for Brian Laundrie
+A Warrant Was Issued for Brian Laundrie’s Arrest

 An access device may refer to “any card, plate, code, account number or other means of account access that can be used, alone or in conjunction with another access device, to obtain money, goods, services, or any other thing of value, or that can be used to initiate a transfer of funds (other than a transfer originated solely by paper instrument),” according to the United States v.
 Jenkins-Watts.

 Brian Laundrie Was Sighted Solo 2 Days After Gabby Petito’s Disappearance